HDSC-21/olympic-game/Model/README.md

 # Machine Learning Models
-### This folder contains all machine laerning models used
+### This folder contains all machine learning models used